 - substantial fines.

-- the defendant actually traveled to meet the minor, or
+- traveled to meet the minor, or

-- the defendant actually made sexual contact with a minor.
+- made sexual contact with a minor.

 Note that sometimes these sexual offenses involve violations of a state’s child pornography laws.
-These laws make it a sex crime for a person to send, transport, duplicate, print, advertise or possess child pornography, or to hire or persuade minors to participate in making pornographic imagery or explicit material of some type.
+These laws make it a sex crime to send, transport, duplicate, print, advertise or possess child pornography, or to hire or persuade minors to participate in making pornographic imagery or explicit material of some type.

 Solicitation penalties will grow much more severe if they involve child pornography convictions.